ZhongYu-Du/New-Phy-Seed-bank-meta/README.md

 The following materials are available in the folders of this repository:

-  - `data` Original raw files including primary germination data and species traits.
+  - `data` Primary germination data and species traits.
   - `doc` Files to create the manuscript using `Rmarkdown`.
-  - `results` Output of the `R` scripts, including clean data and MCMCglmm analysis outputs.
+  - `results` Output of the `R` scripts, including MCMCglmm analysis outputs.
-  - `src` Scripts in `R` language used to clean the raw data and perform the analyses of the manuscript.
+  - `src` Scripts in `R` language used to process data and perform the analyses of the manuscript.

 ## Citation

-Please cite the dataset as `CITATION`
+Please cite this repository as `The seed germination spectrum of alpine
+plants: a global meta-analysis.
+Manuscript in preparation.`